briangtn/B12AREA/docs/server/services_architecture_conception.md

     // if OperationStatus.success, OperationStatus.option will be stored in db
 }

-static async updateReaction(reactionId: string, reactionConfig: Object, ctx: Context): Promise<OperationStatus> {
+static async updateReaction(reactionId: string, oldReactionConfig: Object, newReactionConfig: Object, ctx: Context): Promise<OperationStatus> {
     // Ask for the update of a reaction
     // the result of the update should be reuturned in OperationStatus
     // actionId is the id of the action that is beeing updated
-    // reactionConfig is the config that was in database
+    // oldReactionConfig is the config that was in database
+    // newReactionConfig is the new config submitted by the user
     // ctx is the loopback context
     // if OperationStatus.success, OperationStatus.option will be stored in db
 }